Commercial and Retail Bakeries

 Recent Developments

 - Wholesale price inflation for baked goods is easing, according to the latest US Bureau of Labor Statistics data.
-The producer price index for commercial and retail bakeries, which measures prices before reaching consumers, rose 1.9% in July compared to a year ago after rising 7.2% in the previous July-versus-July comparison, per the BLS.
+The producer price index for commercial and retail bakeries, which measures prices before reaching consumers, rose 1.9% in July compared to a year ago after rising 7.2% in the previous July-versus-July annual comparison, per the BLS.
 Still, industry producer prices continue to climb as input costs, including ingredients and labor, rise.
-Employment by the industry grew 3.5% year over year in June, while average industry wages climbed 4.7% over the same period to within a penny of their record high of $22.33 per hour in December, BLS data show.
+Employment by the industry grew 4.1% year over year in July, while average industry wages climbed 4.6% over the same period to a new high of $22.40 per hour, BLS data show.

 - Savory baked goods are having a moment, driven by consumers looking to cut down on sugar, The Wall Street Journal reported in August.
 Baked goods made with ingredients such as meat, cheese, fresh greens, sun-dried tomatoes, and kimchi are making their way into bakery cases.
 By adding savory items to their menus, bakers can attract a wider range of customers, including people looking for more of a meal than a sweet treat, throughout the day.
 As consumers have become more health conscious, they’re questioning the sugar content of pastries.
 A 2024 survey of 1,500 consumers found that 33% of those asked would choose a lower-sugar version of their favorite pastry, and 26% would choose a sugar-free version if available, according to the American Bakers Association.